QuickBooks Blog

 Balance sheet accounts allow banks to understand whether your business is financially sound enough to avail loans and advances.

-Thus, by calculating the Debt-Equity ratio, they can know if extending additional loans to your business would be safe or risky.
+By calculating the debt-equity ratio, they can know if extending additional loans to your business would be safe or risky.

 Identifying the Trends

-The balance sheets of several accounting periods helps you identify the trends in the various items listed on the balance sheets.
+The balance sheets from several accounting periods help you to identify the trends in the various items listed on the balance sheets, so you can see how much your business has grown over a given period.

 Short-Term Financial Standing